serkonda7/symlinker-v/README.md

 ## Usage

 ```
-Usage: symlinker [command] [options] [argument]
+Usage: symlinker [flags] [command] [arguments]

 Commands:
   add <file>             Create a symlink to <file>.
-    -n <name>    Use a custom name for the link.
+    -n, --name <name>    Use a custom name for the link.
-  del <link>     Delete the specified symlink.
+  del <links>            Delete all specified symlinks.
   list                   List all symlinks.
-    -r           Also print the path the links point to.
+    -r, --real           Also print the path the links point to.
+    -a, --all            List both, local and global links.
   open                   Open symlink folder in the file explorer.
   version                Print the version text.
   help                   Show this message.

-Options:
+Flags:
-  -g             Execute the command machine-wide.
+  -g, --global           Execute the command machine-wide.
 Use with "sudo".
 ```